kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(1\) *FRM.* The type certificate holder must submit for approval by the responsible Aircraft Certification Service office design changes and service instructions for installation of fuel tank flammability reduction means (FRM) meeting the criteria of paragraph (c) of this section.

-\(2\) *IMM.* The type certificate holder must submit for approval by the responsible Aircraft Certification Service office design changes and service instructions for installation of fuel tank IMM that comply with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.981   Fuel tank explosion prevention.|14 CFR 25.981]](c) in effect on December 26, 2008.
+\(2\) *IMM.* The type certificate holder must submit for approval by the responsible Aircraft Certification Service office design changes and service instructions for installation of fuel tank IMM that comply with 14 CFR 25.981(c) in effect on December 26, 2008.

 \(e\) *Instructions for Continued Airworthiness (ICA).* No later than December 27, 2010, holders of type certificates required by paragraph (c) of this section to make design changes must submit for approval by the responsible Aircraft Certification Service office, critical design configuration control limitations (CDCCL), inspections, or other procedures to prevent increasing the flammability exposure of any tanks equipped with FRM above that permitted under paragraph (c)(1) of this section and to prevent degradation of the performance of any IMM provided under paragraph (c)(2) of this section.
-These CDCCL, inspections, and procedures must be included in the Airworthiness Limitations Section (ALS) of the ICA required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1529   Instructions for Continued Airworthiness.|14 CFR 25.1529]] or paragraph (f) of this section.
+These CDCCL, inspections, and procedures must be included in the Airworthiness Limitations Section (ALS) of the ICA required by 14 CFR 25.1529 or paragraph (f) of this section.
 Unless shown to be impracticable, visible means to identify critical features of the design must be placed in areas of the airplane where foreseeable maintenance actions, repairs, or alterations may compromise the critical design configuration limitations.
 These visible means must also be identified as a CDCCL.

 \(f\) *Airworthiness Limitations.* Unless previously accomplished, no later than December 27, 2010, holders of type certificates affected by this section must establish an ALS of the maintenance manual or ICA for each airplane configuration evaluated under paragraph (b)(1) of this section and submit it to the responsible Aircraft Certification Service office for approval.
 The ALS must include a section that contains the CDCCL, inspections, or other procedures developed under paragraph (e) of this section.